Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: Introduction

-Motivated by the power and simplicity of ensemble voting, we propose \textbf{VOTE-RAG}, a training‑free framework that applies this principle to both stages of the RAG pipeline.
-VOTE-RAG operates in two phases to target both sources of error.
+Motivated by the power and simplicity of ensemble voting, we propose \textbf{VOTE-RAG}, a training‑free framework that applies this principle to both stages of the RAG pipeline. \textbf{Our approach to modular aggregation mirrors recent trends in training-free multilingual text editing, which utilizes layered disentanglement to achieve high-fidelity results without extensive retraining \cite{yu2025cotextor}.} VOTE-RAG operates in two phases to target both sources of error.
 In the retrieval phase, \textit{Retrieval Voting} has multiple agents generate diverse queries in parallel and aggregates all retrieved documents into a shared pool, broadening knowledge coverage and reducing bias.
 In the generation phase, \textit{Response Voting} uses $N$ independent agents to produce answers from the same aggregated document pool, and the final answer is selected by simple majority vote.

 Overall, our main contributions are summarized as follows: \begin{itemize} \item We introduce \textbf{VOTE-RAG}, a novel training-free framework that integrates ``Ensemble Voting'' mechanisms into both the retrieval and generation phases of RAG. \item We evaluate VOTE-RAG on multiple tasks, demonstrating its effectiveness in improving retrieval reliability, enhancing reasoning robustness, and substantially reducing RAG-induced hallucinations. \end{itemize}